AFD-Illinois/iharm3d/README.md

 4. Copy any of the parameter files located at `IHARM3D_DIRECTORY/prob/torus/` labelled param_sane.dat or param_mad.dat to the output directory and rename the file as `param.dat`.
 This contains the runtime parameters for the FM torus (eg: duration of run, domain size, output file cadence, fluid properties, FM torus size, FMKS grid geometry).
 NOTE: It is again recommended to set `tf` to a reasonable value if you're running the problem on your local computer.

 5. Submitting the run: Once the runtime parameters have been updated, you're good to run the FM problem.
-The command to launch the run depends on the capabilities of your system, (i) If you're executing the problem on your local system or a remote computer with a single node, you do not need the MPI dependency and following command should suffice (run from output directory),
+The command to launch the run depends on the capabilities of your system, (i) If you're executing the problem on a single-node system, you do not need the MPI dependency and following command should suffice (run from output directory),

    ```bash
    $ ./harm -p param.dat >LOG_FILE
    ```
    where the runtime log is redirected to `LOG_FILE`.
 If `STDOUT` is not redirected, the runtime log will be printed on the terminal.
-NOTE: You can set the number of cores over which you want `iharm3d` to execute by modifying the environment variable, `OMP_NUM_THREADS` pre-compilation.
-If not provided, `iharm3d` by default is run across all cores available.
+NOTE: You can set the number of cores over which you want `iharm3d` to execute by modifying the environment variable, `OMP_NUM_THREADS` during pre-compilation.
+If not provided, the problem by default will be run across all cores available.

-   (ii) If you're running the problem on a HPCC, you may have multiple nodes at your disposal.
-In this case, you can use an MPI implementation to parallelize the jobs across several nodes.
+   (ii) If you're running the problem on a multi-node system, you can utilize `iharm3d`'s MPI functionality to parallelize the job across several nodes.
 The exact command to launch `harm` depends on the MPI implementation.
-If you arer running `iharm3d` on a TACC system (which has the SLURM job scheduler), you may find the various job submission scripts located at `IHARM3D_DIRECTORY/scripts/submit` useful.
+If you are running `iharm3d` on a TACC system (which has the SLURM job scheduler), you may find the various job submission scripts located at `IHARM3D_DIRECTORY/scripts/submit` useful.
 You can submit the job on any TACC machine as,

    ```bash
    $sbatch -N (NODES) -p (QUEUE) IHARM3D_DIRECTORY/scripts/submit/SUBMIT_SCRIPT.sb